Beliavsky/Fortran-code-on-GitHub/README.md

 [rubik](https://github.com/JeffIrwin/rubik): Rubik's cube command line interface game, by Jeff Irwin

+[SDL77](https://github.com/interkosmos/sdl77): C library for game programming in FORTRAN 77 that provides some glue code to access the software renderer of SDL 1.2, by interkosmos

 ## General Purpose
 [Algorithms](https://github.com/andreypudov/algorithms): The Laboratory of Algorithms, by Andrey Pudov.